Justin Greenzweig - Obituary

 He was a member of St. John's Evangelical Lutheran Church of Towamensing.

-Justin was also a member of Wheels of Valor Motorcycle Club, American Legion Post 314, Vietnam Veterans of Carbon County Post 314, member of the board of directors of the Korea-Vietnam Memorial at Lehigh Carbon Community College, and a founding member of the Palmerton Cat Project.
+Justin was also a member of Wheels of Valor Motorcycle Club, American Legion Post 314, Lehighton, the Vietnam Veterans of Carbon County Post 314 and the board of directors of the Korea-Vietnam Memorial at Lehigh Carbon Community College, and was a founding member of the Palmerton Cat Project.

-Survivors: Wife; daughter Helena and husband Shawn Erie of Breinigsville; sons Lance and wife Sinead of San Diego, CA, Ross and fiancee Nancy Bancroft, Ryan and wife Melissa, both of Palmerton; seven grandchildren; sister Stacey and husband James Arthur of Center Valley; brother Curtis and wife Lynda of Walnutport.
+Surviving in addition to his widow are a daughter Helena, wife of Shawn Erie of Breinigsville; three sons, Lance, and his wife, Sinead, of San Diego, CA, and Ross, and his fiancée, Nancy Bancroft, and Ryan, and his wife, Melissa, both of Palmerton; seven grandchildren; a sister, Stacey, wife of James Arthur of Center Valley; and a brother, Curtis, and his wife, Lynda, of Walnutport.

-Services: Graveside, 11 a.m.
-Monday, July 6 in Towamensing Cemetery, Palmerton.
+Service: Graveside service 11 a.m.
+Monday, July 6, Towamensing Cemetery, Palmerton.
 Call 6-8 p.m.
-Sunday, July 5 at T.K.
-Thomas Funeral Home, 145 Delaware Ave, Palmerton.
+Sunday, July 5, T.K.
+Thomas Funeral Home, 145 Delaware Ave., Palmerton.
 Masks are required for visitation at the funeral home.
+Contributions in his name may be made to the Palmerton Cat Project, P.O.
+Box 24, Palmerton, PA 18071. www.tk-thomas-fh.com